 Step 1: Sketch

 I started with some sketches, iterating a few concepts before arriving at the one I would get to work with in Illustrator.
+Here's the scanned sketch, after tracing over pencil with a PaperMate flair.

 Step 2: Digitize

 I had a lot of fun in Illustrator getting the paths right, and then working with different color combinations that really made the design what it is.
+The final sketch, fully vector illustrated and colored:

 Step 3: Order